veeral-agarwal/LTU-Project/final_submission/README.md

 TAG ID | Each sentence tag with a specific analysis RED Marked | Identify the adverbial function in the sentence RED + BLUE | Mark the adverbial subordinate clause in a sentence

+## Adveribal subordinates clauses marking
+In all the three langauges adveribal subordinates identifed with red+blue combination.
+The words/phrases only marked with red color denotes the adveribal function in that particular clause.